[K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

 server { listen 80; server_name shira-test.com; root /var/www/vhosts/shira-test.com/public_html; index index.php index.html index.htm; access_log /var/log/nginx/shira-test.com_access.log main; error_log /var/log/nginx/shira-test.com_error.log; location / { try_files $uri $uri/ /index.html?$query_string; } location ~ \.php$ { include fastcgi_params; fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name; fastcgi_pass localhost:9000; } }

-→ This is a conf file for your own domain and is hosted at shira-test.com.
+→ This is a conf file for a custom domain, hosted at shira-test.com.

-If the request extension is .php, it will be proxied to the PHP-FPM container running at localhost:9000.
+Also, if the request has a .php extension, it will be proxyed to the PHP-FPM container running at localhost:9000.

 ./nginx/src/index.html